 Our laboratory provides state-wide specialist diagnostic services and surveillance for viruses and mosquito- and tick-borne pathogens of medical importance.

-We investigate outbreaks of disease caused by infection with viruses such as measles, norovirus, gastroenteritis, dengue and Zika, which are of public health significance to Queensland.
+We investigate outbreaks of disease caused by infection with viruses such as measles, norovirus, coronavirus, gastroenteritis, dengue and Zika, which are of public health significance to Queensland.
 We perform surveillance of viruses and mosquitoes for local, state and federal authorities who can undertake targeted public health responses.

 We have the capacity to respond to any public health crisis involving emerging or re-emerging viruses and rickettsiae, whether they be endemic or exotic to Queensland.